Before submitting an application in the Online Services Portal, applicants need to ensure they have:

 - You are able to print a copy of your application invoice from the payment screen when completing your application.

 - Fees can be paid securely online by credit card.
-Use the payment tab in the top navigation bar in Online services.
+Use the payment tab in the top navigation bar in the Online Services Portal.

 The declaration is completed by the applicant, nominated agent or authorised agent, stating that the application is accurate and complete.
 The person electronically signing the declaration is responsible for the application, which includes:

 - giving the APVMA permission to alter the application, if required